 IV.D.
 Narrative Information Sheet

-The Narrative Information Sheet must address the information below and shall not exceed three, single-spaced pages.
+The Narrative Information Sheet should address the information below and shall not exceed three, single-spaced pages.
 Do not include a summary or overview of your narrative/project.
 Any pages submitted over the page limit will not be considered.
 EPA does not consider information in the Narrative Information Sheet to be responses to the ranking criteria.
-Each Narrative Information Sheet must be on the applicant’s official letterhead.
+Provide the Narrative Information Sheet on the applicant’s official letterhead.
+You will not be penalized if you provide this information to EPA in a different format.

 Applicant Identification Provide the name and full address of the entity applying for funds.
 This is the agency or organization that will receive the grant and be accountable to EPA for the proper expenditure of funds.